 Import images, heightmaps, and DEM files.
 Import them one by one or up to four at a time from a RGBA file, or even a whole set of files that will automatically compose your terrain or mask.

-Choose between different formats (tiff, png, raw, tga, bmp, or OpenExr) or export to a mesh (fbx 2014 or fbx 2016).
-You can also export your masks.
+Choose between different formats (tiff, png, raw, tga, bmp, or OpenExr), export a mesh (fbx 2014 or fbx 2016).
+You can also export your masks and color maps.

 Play with the terrain examples: an island generation project, a project that uses a Full Composition using mask node to create the final terrain, and an Arizona-style terrain project.